 Execution with DySER datapaths proceeds as follows.
-When the program reaches a region that can be executed on the DySER array, the hardware configures the DySER block and the main processor starts injecting register values and memory-values into the FIFOs.
+When the program reaches a region that can be executed on the DySER array, the hardware configures the DySER block and the main processor starts injecting register values and memory values into the FIFOs.
 After configuration, the DySER block pops values from the FIFOs and execution proceeds in data-flow fashion with values routed between functional units through a circuit-switched network.
 Outputs are delivered to the output interface and written back to the processor registers or memory.
 While this approach adds configuration overheads, it works because: i) the processor executes multiple instances of an "instruction" before a new configuration is required and ii) large program regions can be converted into "wide instructions" (quantitative measurements in Section 5).

-To create these "instructions" that represent large program regions, our compiler first creates path-trees (see Section 4) and for each path-tree it creates a separate load backslice and computation slice .
+To create these "instructions" that represent large program regions, our compiler first creates path-trees (see Section 4) and for each path-tree it creates a separate load back-slice and computation slice.
 The load back-slice executes on the processor and the computation slice becomes a stateless piece of code ideally suited for hardware specialization.
-Table 1 shows a real code snippet, its stylized assembly code, load back-slice and computation slice.
-To interface with DySER, we introduce these ISA extensions: i) dyser_init: an instruction to configure the DySER unit, ii) dyser_send: an instruction to send register values to the DySER unit, iii) dyser_load: an instruction that reads from the memory (caches) and sends the value into the DySER unit, iv) dyser_store: a place-holder instruction used by the main processor for tracking loadstore ordering v) dyser_commit: an instruction to commit output values.
-We now describe the DySER array, network, processor interface and integration into a processor's pipeline.
+Table 1 shows a code snippet, its stylized assembly code, load back-slice and computation slice.
+To interface with DySER, we introduce these ISA extensions: i) dyser\init: an instruction to configure the DySER unit, ii) dyser\send: an instruction to send register values to the DySER unit, iii) dyser\load: an instruction that reads from the memory (caches) and sends the value into the DySER unit, iv) dyser\store: a place-holder instruction used by the main processor for tracking loadstore ordering and v) dyser\commit: an instruction to commit output values.
+We now describe the DySER array, network, processor interface and pipeline integration.